iexus/rewirejs/README.md

-# rewirejs - re.wire and re.store your mock dependencies in requirejs!
+# rewirejs - re.wire and re.store to inject your mock dependencies into a module using requirejs!

 Mocking dependencies is useful.
+So is injecting them into a module or class you would like to test.
-Requirejs is also useful.

-However when I want to mock a dependency in my tests requirejs has already loaded the real one!
+Requirejs is also useful however when I want to mock a dependency in my tests requirejs has already loaded the real one!
 At the moment I am using Karma with the requirejs plugin + Jasmine for tests.
 I have tried using tools like Squirejs or Testr but I wasn't happy with either.

 This is a small file to include in your project that allows you to simply add and remove a mock dependency.